gmfrasca/ilab-on-ocp/standalone/instructlab-pipelines-with-dsp-on-rhoai-.md

 Create a ServiceAccount, ClusterRole and ClusterRoleBinding

-Provide access to the service account running the standalone.py script for accessing and manipulating related resources.
+Provide access to the service account running the pipeline for accessing and manipulating related resources.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1